-The Behind the Study series transcribes videos of chosen researchers elaborating on their recent papers published in Oncotarget.
+Behind the Study is a series of transcribed videos of researchers elaborating on their oncology-focused research published by Oncotarget.
 Visit the Oncotarget YouTube channel for more insights from outstanding authors.

 Hello, my name is Mariana Perepitchka and I am a research associate at the Galat Laboratory which is located at the Simpson Querrey Biomedical Research Center and affiliated with Ann and Robert H. Lurie Children’s Hospital and Northwestern University Feinberg School of Medicine.
 On behalf of all the authors, I would like to say thank you for the opportunity to present this research.